uqproray/microservices/fundamentals.md

 - can communicate: synchronous or asynchronous

-- you can use many different solutions to communicate between microservices..
+- you can use many different solutions (Kafka, RabbitMQ, etc) to communicate between microservices..

+- it's cool to use ddd and microservices together